HANTERRA CERAMIC COMPETITION EVALUATION PROCESS

 Originality

 Each work is meticulously evaluated for aesthetics, creativity, and originality.
 Works that copy, significantly reference, or are derivative of previously created pieces are disqualified by the jury.
+In today’s world, where visual information spreads rapidly, this has become more challenging — but both the jury and the organizing team are highly attentive to this issue and expect the same level of care from participants.

-Technical Competence
+Technical Proficiency

 Works that pass the first stage and are invited to physical evaluation are thoroughly examined by the jury.
 Even if not visible in photos, technical errors such as glaze defects, cracks, unsuitable material choices, or improper finishing can lead to disqualification.